 A clean version for radio play was released on Off The Wall – Special Radio Construction promo LP.
 Although the intro is clean with no sound effects, the outro fades out completely right at the same spot in the music that we’d hear the first notes of “Empty Spaces” on the album.

 Based on the band’s live performances, a really pretty, airy and ethereal Richard Wright keyboard solo was cut from the outro.
-It would have picked up just as the guitar fades out and ran from about 70 to 80 seconds before fading into the mechanical opening of “What Shall We Do Now?”.
+It would have picked up just as the guitar fades out and ran for about 70 to 80 seconds before fading into the mechanical opening of “What Shall We Do Now?”.
 This solo can be heard on the original audio of the Divided We Fall: The Wall Live at Earls Court DVD.
 On the officially-released Is There Anybody Out There?
-The Wall Live 1980-81 album, this solo was cut down to about 30 seconds — unnecessarily in my opinion.
+The Wall Live 1980-81 album, this solo was cut down to about 30 seconds — unnecessarily so in my opinion.
 If this solo was recorded for the album, it was most likely cut to reduce the running time of Side 2.
-The solo could have been added to the live shows only in order to showcase Richard Wright a little more or as an ambient transition piece to give the wall technicians an additional minute or so to catch up if needed.
+The solo could have been added to the live shows only in order to showcase Richard Wright a little more, which is doubtful as he was essentially a hired hand at that time.
+More likely it was “padding” — an ambient transition piece created for the live shows to give the wall technicians an additional minute or so to catch up if needed.
 Other than the fact that it exists, not much else is known about it.

 An early band recording included in the Immersion box set includes a hint of the sub-sonic bass that was squelched from the final release.
 It also includes a much longer 50-second outro with a Richard Wright signature “french horn sound” solo.
 As much as I love his similar work on the band’s older album Wish You Were Here and others, I thought the sound of this solo was out of place here.
 It sounded nothing like his very airy, eery and excellent keyboard fills in the outro of the live versions of the song.
 50 seconds of that would have been great.